offalynne/Input/docs/latest/Platform-Quirks.md

 - [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.

 - Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

+- Gamepad indices do not enumerate predicatbly.
+Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

 - Due to GameMaker's handling of the Android gamepad stack, some gamepads do not have functional dpad mappings.